bmpalas/homepage/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Hugo Project"
+  image: "/images/headshot.png"
-  content: "Hugoplate is a free starter template built with Hugo and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time."
+  title: "The homepage of Brandon Palas"
-  image: "/images/banner.png"
+  content: "I'm Brandon Palas, and this is a clearinghouse for all my art, comics, illustration, and more"
   button:
-    enable: true
+    enable: False
     label: "Get Started For Free"
     link: "https://github.com/zeon-studio/hugoplate"